-Capacity utilisation edged a little lower, fractionally below the 5-year average.
-This is extremely Interesting as a number of sectors are facing high levels of demand and most (91%) members reporting do not reserve capacity for demand fluctuations.
-While members in some sectors, such as electricity networks infrastructure, anecdotally report full use of capacity, it appears that others are experiencing weaker levels of demand.
+Capacity utilisation came back to the 5-year average in the past quarter.
+While this is positive, with some sub-sectors facing high levels of demand and most (91%) members reporting that they do not reserve capacity for demand fluctuations.
+While members in some sub-sectors, such as electricity networks infrastructure, anecdotally report near full use of capacity it appears that others are facing weaker levels of demand.
+It is notable that even the COVID pandemic caused a drop in capacity utilisation of 11 points for a quarter, indicating both the high levels of resilience in those manufacturers and that increases in production tend to take many quarters to build.